Mount Blue Sky: Geography

 The Mount Blue Sky Scenic Byway consists of State Highway 103 from Idaho Springs, Colorado on I-70 about 13 mi to Echo Lake, and Colorado 5 from Echo Lake 15 mi, ending at a parking area and turnaround just below the summit.
 The latter has long been the highest paved road in North America (5th highest in the world) and is only open in the summer.
-Colorado 103 continues east from Echo Lake to Mestaa'ėhehe Pass, from which it connects, via Clear Creek County Road 103 and Jefferson County Road 66, to Bergen Park from which Colorado 74 leads to Evergreen Colorado.
+Colorado 103 continues east from Echo Lake to Mestaa'ėhehe Pass, from which it connects, via Clear Creek County Road 103 and Jefferson County Road 66, to Bergen Park from which Colorado 74 leads to Evergreen.

 The Guanella Pass Scenic Byway passes within 4 mi west of Mount Blue Sky, linking Georgetown and I-70 with Grant and US 285, 22 mi to the south.

 A marked hiking trail roughly parallels the highway from Echo Lake to the summit and is rated class 2.
 A class 3 side route of Mount Bierstadt climbs to the northeastern peak of The Sawtooth, from which an easier ridge leads to the summit of Mount Blue Sky.

 Most of the Evans massif is now part of the Mount Evans Wilderness area in Arapaho National Forest and Pike National Forest.
 The exception is a narrow corridor along the highway from Echo Lake that is excluded from the wilderness.
 Summit Lake Park and Echo Lake Park are part of the historic Denver Mountain Parks system.